Gertrude Berg: Life and career

 It took considerable convincing, but Berg finally prevailed upon CBS to let her bring The Goldbergs to television in 1949.
 It has since been credited with being the first TV sitcom.
 Early episodes portrayed the Goldberg family openly struggling to adapt to American life.
 Her characters Molly, Jake, Sammy and Rosie lived out the day-to-day stories of Jewish immigrants.
 In 1951, Berg won the first ever Emmy Award for Lead Actress in a Television Series in her twentieth year of playing the role.
 The show would stay in production for five more years.

 The Goldbergs ran into political trouble in 1950 during the McCarthy Era.
 Co-star Philip Loeb (Molly's husband, patriarch Jake Goldberg) was one of the performers named in Red Channels: The Report of Communist Influence in Radio and Television, which resulted in his being blacklisted.
 The program's chief sponsor, General Foods, insisted that Loeb must be fired.
 Berg stuck by Loeb and resisted sponsor and network pressure for a year and a half.
 With Loeb still in the cast in 1951, General Foods cancelled its sponsorship, as did Sanka; CBS executives dropped The Goldbergs from their schedule in June 1951.
 The program was then picked up by NBC.
 In January 1952, Loeb resigned rather than cause Berg further problems.

 Following the Loeb controversy, The Goldbergs continued on television until 1954, after which Berg also wrote and produced a syndicated film version.
 The show remained in syndicated reruns for another few years, after one year of production and 39 episodes (it aired on some stations as Molly).
 A new version of the series is currently seen on the Jewish Life Television (JLTV) cable network.

 Berg with orchids in the greenhouse of her summer home, 1954.

 Berg made guest appearances on television in the 1950s and early 1960s.
 She appeared on The Pat Boone Chevy Showroom, on a February 1958 episode of The Ford Show, Starring Tennessee Ernie Ford, and was the "mystery guest'" on the series What's My Line? in 1954, 1960, and 1961.
 In 1961, she made a last stab at television success in the Four Star Television situation comedy, Mrs. G. Goes to College (retitled The Gertrude Berg Show at midseason), playing a 62-year-old widow who enrolls in college.
 The series was cancelled after one season.

 Berg continued working in theatre through these years.
 In 1959, she won the Tony Award for Best Actress for her performance in A Majority of One.
 In 1961, she won the Sarah Siddons Award for her work in Chicago theater.
 She also published a best-selling memoir, Molly and Me, in 1961.

-In 1965 she released an album, How To Be a Jewish Mother, under the label Amy.
-The album peaked at No. 131 on the Billboard Top LPs, during a twelve-week stay on the chart.
+In 1965 she released an album, How to Be a Jewish Mother, on the Amy Records label.
+A spoken-word adaptation of humorist Dan Greenburg's best-selling 1964 book of the same name, the album peaked at No. 131 on the Billboard Top LPs, during a twelve-week stay on the chart.